 There have been no reviews posted yet for this product.
 Be the first by clicking Submit a Review

+I've owned my X-Fusion Vengence HLR DLA fork for over nine months now, and I'm still having trouble figuring out the adjustments.
 With a low enough air pressure (lower then recommended for my riding weight), and with the low-speed compression damping almost all the way open, the fork behavies wel ...
 Read More »

 I currently have a 400 lbs spring rate on my DH Aurum.
 I didn't weight myself with all gear but I'm pretty sure I can top 210lbs easily.
 I rode with it for a while now and to get a decent sag on the rear shock, I need to preload it to the max (per x-fusion recommendations, about 6 turns).
 Still, I f ...
 Read More »

-I have run Manitou Swinger, Marz Air, Fox RP2, RP23, RP23 Tuned, RS Monarch Plus RC3 and finally now am running the Vector ...
+I quick update on the Vector air shock I am running in my trail bike.
+Simply put the best shock, air or coil, out there I have tried.
+(NOTE: have not tried the DB Air) I have run Manitou Swinger, Marz Air, Fox RP2, RP23, RP23 Tuned, RS Monarch Plus RC3 and finally now am running the Vector ...
 Read More »